SiAdcock/jsplusplus/lessons/week-1/README.md

 We are going to create script that reads a markdown file and translates it into HTML.
 We are going to use Node’s built-in `fs` package to help us interact with the file system.

-- Create a new folder for your project
-- In that folder, initialise an NPM project with sensible defaults
+- In this folder, initialise an NPM project with sensible defaults
     - `$ npm init --yes`
-- Make a new file called index.js
+- Make a new file called `index.js`
-    - It’s common convention in Node projects to name your start scripts index.js.
+    - It’s common convention in Node projects to name your start scripts `index.js`.
 There are some practical advantages to doing this, too
 - Make a markdown file (e.g. `test.md`).
 Add the line:
     - `# This is a heading`
 - We are going to use [CommonJS](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#detailcommonjs) syntax to import dependencies into our `index.js`